boot2podman/boot2podman.github.io/_posts/2020-06-21-buildroot-kubernetes.md

 The simple `init` system is replaced with the more complex `systemd` platform.

-There are still the docker programs (dockerd, containerd, runc, docker).
+There are still the docker programs (dockerd, containerd, docker).
 But now also with the kubernetes programs (kubeadm, kubelet, kubectl).

 <https://github.com/afbjorklund/buildroot4kubernetes>